All versions of Centrify DirectControl on Mac OS X 10.7 and higher

 - Check also on the CA server by looking in the Certification Authority (certsrv.msc) and looking the Issued Certificates folder.

 Support for using this type of certificate for authenticating into 802.1x networks was introduced in Centrify Suite 2013.2 (Mac agent 5.1.1).
-For further configuration steps on how to setup the 802.1x authentication profile via group policy, please see pg60 of the Centrify Admin Guide for Mac OS X:
+For further configuration steps on how to setup the 802.1x authentication profile via group policy, please the Centrify Admin Guide for Mac OS X:

 For auto-enrollment of user certificates, see: